 Fresh and tasty, this Lebanese Tabbouleh Salad is the perfect complement with grilled meats as it can sit out for several hours without wilting.

-C’mere…huddle in close….I’m going to let you in to our Salad Trust Tree.
-Ready for the secret?
-We do not use bottle salad dressing.
-We never have and we never will.
+As a family tip, we do not use bottled salad dressing– never have and never will.
 Homemade vinaigrette are extremely easy, take minutes to create and taste a million times better than the corn-syrup laden salad dressings you’ll find in the middle aisles.
 The general rule of thumb is two parts oil to one part vinegar.
 And, in case you couldn’t tell by the name of my blog, I often use lemon juice in lieu of vinegar.
 Add a little fresh garlic and herbs from the garden or your pantry, season with salt and pepper and you are well on your way to becoming a salad-loving family.

 Let me know what you think of my tabbouleh – I know you will love it.
 It is perfect with grilled meats this time of the year and does well at family BBQ’s or picnics because it can sit out for several hours without wilting.
 Fresh and tasty.
 Your fork is waiting.

 If you’re looking for some other Lebanese recipes, be sure to check out this page on The Lemon Bowl.

 Tabbouleh can be kept in a refrigerated container for up to 4 days.